Robrowno/project-lambda/README.md

  * In future, a link in the Nav bar to other related battles from the same period would be beneficial to the goals of the site and the reader, to give further context and detail to the battles referenced in my website.

  * What I would do, is add a drop down link to the nav bar that contains links labelled by name of the battle (Marathon, Salamis, Plataea), and the reader would be taken to another page detailing that battle.

+ * Perhaps video links on the site would be useful for readers to further their knowledge.

  ---